TiltyShaun

 View attachment 31582

-two years since I had the hub carrier out for the swivels, so was a bit of an effort - again ...
+two years :oops: since I had the hub carrier out for the swivels, so was a bit of an effort - again ...

 did for yon boot so i could get a better handle on splitting the lil' bar steward